 Barry Stevens has served the Arts Council of Northeast Louisiana as president since 2016.
 Before serving as president, Barry worked as the community development coordinator.
 A native of Austin, TX, Barry is a graduate of Louisiana Tech University, the Bank Operations Institute at East Texas State University (now Texas A&M University-Commerce), and the LSU School of Banking.
 He has served as president of the Louisiana Young Bankers, treasurer and president of the Princess Theatre in Winnsboro, and was a founding director and president of the Princess Theatre Foundation.
 Barry was instrumental in the formation and establishment of the Old Post Office Museum in Winnsboro, serving as a founding member and treasurer of that organization.

 Barry is active in Lions International, and served as District Governor of District 8-I for the Lions year 2016-2017.
-His hobbies include running and genealogy.
+His hobbies include music and genealogy.
 He and his wife Gayla are the parents of three grown daughters and proud grandparents of two granddaughters and three grandsons.

 Abigail is an active member of Photographers Without Borders, a worldwide movement of diverse and ethical storytellers.
 Her hobbies include traveling to new places, meeting new people, drinking copious amounts of coffee, street-art hunting with her kiddos and chasing sunsets.
 She and her children currently reside in West Monroe.

 Board of Directors

 - Daphanie Dailey